Chiru1985/18th-April---Backend-Project/README.md

 - Inputs are validated with **Mongoose Schema validation**
 - Required fields: name, height, weight, brand (Raw or SmackDown), signature move
-- Custom error messages are returned on invalid data
+- Enum validation restricts `brand` to only "Raw" or "SmackDown"
-- API protected from malformed requests and invalid enum types
+- Graceful error messages shown to users on invalid input

 ### Common Threats & Mitigations

-1. **Invalid data insertion (Injection risk)**: All inputs are sanitized and validated using Mongoose.
+1. **Invalid data insertion (Injection risk)**: Prevented with Mongoose schema validation and explicit field control.
-2. **Overposting/Mass assignment**: Only known schema fields are stored.
+2. **Overposting/Mass assignment**: Only defined schema fields are stored.
-3. **Mitigated**: Validation errors are handled gracefully and returned to the client with user-friendly messages.
+3. **Mitigated**: Express middleware and error handling guards against malformed input.
+Rate limiting is applied to prevent brute force.

 ---

 ## 📈 Performance Optimization

-During development, performance was monitored using **React DevTools** and **Chrome Lighthouse**.
-Key optimizations:
+Performance was optimized using **React DevTools** and **Chrome Lighthouse**.

-- Reduced unnecessary re-renders with useEffect dependencies
+- Reduced unnecessary re-renders via `useEffect` dependencies
-- Used `useState` and `map()` effectively for efficient DOM updates
+- Conditionally mounted components (like the form) only when needed
-- Optimized form rendering by conditionally mounting it only when needed
+- Minimized unnecessary prop changes

 ---